Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 This is one of the best baseball movies of all time.
 There’s a lot of good news, suitable for kids under baseball, but Rookie of the Year stands above its peers.

-It Happens Every Spring; is a fun fairy tale that features a lovely villain who takes a break.
-In this case, it is the child who breaks his arm.
-His muscles are strong enough to throw over 100 mph when the character comes out.
+It Happens Every Spring is a fun fairy tale about a lovely villain who takes a break.
+In this case, the child breaks his arm.
+When the character emerges, his muscles are strong enough to throw over 100 mph.

 3. Fever Pitch (2005)